HurlesGroupSanger/indelible/README.md

 unzip data.zip
 ```

 **Note**: The provided random_forest model will only work with v0.17.1 of scikit-learn.
 It is thus necessary to re-train the model with the provided test set included in the `data/` directory if installing a newer version.
-Please see documentation below on how to run the Indelible random forest.
+Please see documentation below on how to run the InDelible random forest.

 5. Download required blast resources: